-registered.
-The auto precharge mode requires a ${}^{t}WR$ of at least one clock plus time, regardless of frequency.
+Data for a fixed-length WRITE burst may be followed by, or truncated with, a PRECHARGE command to the same bank (provided that auto precharge was not activated), and a full-page WRITE burst may be truncated with a PRECHARGE command to the same bank.
+The PRECHARGE command should be issued ^tWR after the clock edge at which the last desired input data element is registered.
+The auto precharge mode requires a ^tWR of at least one clock plus time, regardless of frequency.
 In addition, when truncating a WRITE burst, the DQM signal must be used to mask input data for the clock edge prior to, and the clock edge coincident with, the PRECHARGE command.
-An example is shown in Figure 18.
+An example is shown in Figure 22 on page 31.
 Data n+1 is either the last of a burst of two or the last desired of a longer burst.
-Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until ${}^{t}RP$ is met.
-The precharge can be issued coincident with the first coincident clock edge (T2 in Figure 18) on an A1 Version and with the second clock on an A2 Version (Figure 18.)
+Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until ^tRP is met.
+The precharge can be issued coincident with the first coincident second clock (Figure 22 on page 31).
 In the case of a fixed-length burst being executed to completion, a PRECHARGE command issued at the optimum time (as described above) provides the same operation that would result from the same fixed-length burst with auto precharge.
-The disadvantage of the PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the
+The disadvantage of the PRECHARGE command is that it requires that the command and address buses be available at the appropriate time to issue the command; the advantage of the PRECHARGE command is that it can be used to truncate fixed-length or full-page bursts.